BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

 # getting the maximum of the minimum filtered image
 max_of_min_trib = ndimage.maximum_filter(minimum_trib, size)

-# subtraction from the original to obtain the tophat filter
+# subtraction from the original to obtain the top-hat filter
 tophat_trib = tribolium-max_of_min_trib

 fig, (ax1, ax2, ax3, ax4) = plt.subplots(1, 4, figsize =(20,20))